pistacchio/Dedalus/README.md

 Dedalus is an authoring system for generating *Choose Your Own Adventure* (CYOA) narrative.
 It is similar to other creation tools like [Twine](http://www.gimcrackd.com/etc/src/), [Undum](http://undum.com/) or [Varytale](http://varytale.com/books/).

-Games created with Dedalus can run in the browser, so they are very easy to deliver to potential player.
+Games created with Dedalus can run in the browser, so they are very easy to deliver to potential players.

 A sample game can be played [here](http://pistacchio.github.com/Dedalus/cloak.html).
 It is an implementation of [Cloak of Darkess](http://www.firthworks.com/roger/cloak/), a very simple story meant just to showcase how different authoring systems implement the same game.
 Mind that the original Cloak of Darkess is thought for *Interactive Fiction* (IF), while Dedalus generates CYOAs, a different, but related, kind of interactive narrative.
 You can read the source code of Cloak of Darkess in the example directory.